Augmented Probability Simulation Methods for Sequential Games: Computational assessment

-Figure \ref{fig:DEU} provides the MC estimates of $D$'s expected utility, which is arguably flat.
-To increase efficiency of the APS algorithm in finding the mode, we replace the marginal augmented distribution $\pi_D(d \given a^\opt(d))$ by its power transformation $\pi_{D}^{H}(d \given a^\opt(d))$, where $H$ is defined as the augmentation parameter, to make the distribution more peaked around the mode \citep{M:1999}, see \cite{EkinAktekin:2016} and \cite{Ekin:2018} for applications.
-As we shall see, this provides another advantage of APS over MC, by improving the efficiency of direct MC sampling from flat regions.
-EC.3.2 present details and sketches a convergence proof for this approach.
-Sampling from $\pi_{D}^{H}(d \given a^\opt(d))$ can be easily done using Algorithm \ref{alg:MHdefenderAPS2} but drawing $H$ copies of $\tilde{\theta}$ instead of just one \citep{muller2004optimal}.
-The acceptance probability for $D$'s problem at a given iteration $i$, would be now $ \min \left \lbrace 1, \prod_{t=1}^H \frac{u_D(\tilde{d}, \tilde{\theta}_t)}{u_D(d^{(i-1)}, \theta^{(i-1)}_t)}\right \rbrace, $ as shown in Appendix \ref{ec:H_copies}. $A$'s problem includes a similar augmentation.
-The augmentation parameters for $A$ and $D$ are referred to as inner and outer powers, respectively.
+Figure \ref{fig:DEU} provides MC estimates of $D$'s expected utility, which is arguably flat around the optimal defense.
+To increase efficiency of APS in detecting the mode, we replace the marginal augmented distribution $\pi_D(d \given a^\opt(d))$ by its power transformation $\pi_{D}^{H}(d \given a^\opt(d))$ (with $H$ designated {\em augmentation parameter}) to make the distribution more peaked around the mode \citep{M:1999}.
+This underlines another advantage of APS over MC, as it improves the efficiency of direct MC sampling from flat regions.
+SM Section 2.2 presents details and sketches a convergence proof.